-In this tutorial we will show you how to install Vagrant on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Vagrant is an open source tool for building an entire virtual development environment.
+In this tutorial, we will show you how to install Vagrant on Ubuntu 18.04 LTS.
+For those of you who didn’t know, a Vagrant is an open-source tool for building an entire virtual development environment.
 Frequently, a test environment is needed for analyzing the latest release and new tools.
 Also, it reduces the time spent on re-building that your OS.
-By default, vagrant uses virtualbox for managing the Virtualization.
+By default, vagrant uses VirtualBox for managing the Virtualization.
 Vagrant acts as the fundamental configuration for managing/deploying multiple reproducible virtual environments with the same configuration.

 Install Vagrant on Ubuntu 18.04 LTS Bionic Beaver